liveahero-wiki/liveahero-wiki.github.io/guide/shop.md

 ## Buying Ether Stone

-You can purchase Ether Stones using in-app purchasing methods.
+You can purchase {% include item.html id=1 %} using in-app purchasing methods.

 ## Restrictions on buying Ether Stone

-To purchase Ether Stones, you are required to input your birth date.
+To purchase {% include item.html id=1 %}, you are required to input your birth date.
 This is to ensure that both minor customers and their parents could have a piece of mind while using their services, by setting a maximum purchasing limit as according to their age.
-The monthly purchasing limit of Ether Stones for various age groups are listed as follows.
+The monthly purchasing limit of {% include item.html id=1 %} for various age groups are listed as follows.

 - <16: Up to 5000 yen every month.
 - 16-19: Up to 20000 yen every month.